webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 : BTBZMqHH6r4Tts7J_aSIgg

-Note that knowledge of just one of the private keys is necessary.
+Note that knowledge of just one of the private keys is sufficient.
 The Application Server randomly generates the salt value, whereas salt is input to the receiver.